myupctoys/Serial_Processing/README.md

 Then of course Processing https://processing.org.
   <BR><BR>
     __TODO__<BR>
 Add text box to launch gui for file name saved and indicate if opened for logging.
-Need to come up with a logical way of indicating which of four files is open, after last TODO is complete.
+Need to come up with a logical way of indicating which of four files is open, after last TODO is complete.<BR>
 Add text box to launch for string to send with Send button.
+DONE<BR>
-DONE Add option to add date time group with comma for CSV to logs and Console for each process.
-DONE Check all processes create and log to corresponding log file.
+Add option to add date time group with comma for CSV to logs and Console for each process.
+DONE<BR>
+Check all processes create and log to corresponding log file.
 Not workign ATM.
-Only logs to process #0 file.
+Only logs to process #0 file.<BR>